reactiveui/website/input/docs/getting-started/index.md

             .ToProperty(this, x => x.IsAvailable, false);

         // We subscribe to the "ThrownExceptions" property of our ReactiveCommand,
-        // where ReactiveUI pipes any exceptions that are thrown in command implementation.
+        // where ReactiveUI marshals exceptions that are thrown in command implementation.
         // See the "Error Handling" section for more information about this.
         ExecuteSearch.ThrownExceptions.Subscribe(error => { /* Handle errors here */ });

-        // Here, we're going to actually describe what happens when the ExecuteSearch
+        // Here, we're going to describe what happens when the ExecuteSearch command
-        // command gets invoked.
+        // gets invoked.
 The important bit here is the return value - an Observable.
         // We're going to end up here with a Stream of Users Lists: every time someone
         // calls Execute, we eventually end up with a new list which we then
         // immediately put into the SearchResults property, that will then